 Tuesday and Wednesday from 4:00-5:00 there is recreation period in which all students will participate.
 These recreation periods will include sports that will be organized by the teachers and volunteers.
-It is a time for students to relax from their schoolwork and burn off some energy before supper.
+It is a time for students to relax from their schoolwork and burn off some energy before supper are trained in first aid that will help you and want you to enjoy your stay at the Outdoor School.
+Teachers will help you call your parents if it is needed.